peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* An arbitrary-precision binary float.
+* An arbitrary-precision binary floating-point number.
 If this value is positive zero, returns positive zero.
 Signals FlagInvalid and returns quiet NaN if this value is signaling NaN.

 ### NextMinus
     public EFloat NextMinus​(EContext ctx)